mozillauwu/mozillauwu.github.io/designzilla/README.md

 ### Task

-1. Select a good HTML template (If they have a LICENSE keep it as it is).
+1. Select a good HTML template (If they have licenses create single `LICENSE.md`).

 2. Design a simple one page website for “Mozilla Campus Club - UWU” using given [resources](#resources)